julielerman/EFCore2DDD/Readme.md

 This code goes with my Sept 2017 MSDN Mag Data Points column about EF Core 2.0 features that help you build code using patterns from Domain-Driven Design.

+When the article is available I will provide a link.

 * Better support for one:one mappings
 * Support for value objects